Federated mmWave Beam Selection Utilizing LIDAR Data: Numerical Evaluations

 \section{Numerical Evaluations}

-We provide numerical evaluations on the benchmark Raymobtime datasets \cite{raymobtime}, where we train the models on samples from dataset s008 and test on those from s009 (refer to \cite{raymobtime, raymobtime1} for details on these datasets e.g. locations, frequencies, etc.).
+We provide numerical evaluations on the benchmark Raymobtime datasets \cite{raymobtime}, where we train the models on samples from dataset s008 and test on those from s009.
+Our training dataset includes 6482 line-of-sight (LOS) and 4712 non-line-of-sight (NLOS) samples, while our test dataset includes 1473 LOS and 8165 NLOS samples, respectively (refer to \cite{raymobtime, raymobtime1} for details on these datasets e.g. locations, frequencies, etc.).
 For performance comparison, we use the top-$K$ classification accuracy defined as the probability of correctly identifying the optimal beam pair within the top-$K$ output of the network, and the top-$K$ throughput ratio, $R$, defined as $R\triangleq(\sum_{t=1}^{T} \log_2(1+y_{\Tilde{i}\Tilde{j}}))/(\sum_{t=1}^{T} \log_2(1+y_{i^*j^*}))$, where $T$ is the number of test samples, and $(i^*, j^*)$ and $(\Tilde{i}, \Tilde{i})$ denote the optimum beam pair index and the best beam pair within the top-$K$ prediction set $\mathcal{S}$, respectively.

 In Table \ref{tab:results}, we compare the performance of the NN architecture presented in Subsection \ref{subsec:Architecture} with the baseline architecture proposed in \cite{8, 9}, both trained in a centralized manner.
 In this experiment, we trained our model using the Adam optimizer \cite{kingma2014adam} with an initial learning rate of $10^{-3}$ and batch size of 16, and train the models for 20 epochs.
-Besides the learning rate adjustment imposed by the Adam optimizer, we further reduce the learning rate by a factor of 10 after the 10th epoch.
+The grid dimensions to generate features in Section III.B is set to $20\times200$.
 In Table \ref{tab:results}, we present 95\% confidence intervals for Top-$10$ accuracy and throughput ratio of the models calculated from 10 Monte Carlo simulations.

 According to Table \ref{tab:results}, our proposed architecture not only outperforms those in \cite{8} and \cite{9} in terms of both the top-$10$ accuracy and the throughput ratio, but also significantly reduces the complexity of the model.
 Our architecture reduces the FLOPs and the number of trainable parameters roughly by factors of 100 and 55, respectively.
 Such a significant reduction in the number of trainable model parameters is specifically desirable in federated training as it leads to a significant reduction of the communication overhead.